Compass are committed to helping you find the perfect property that meets your requirements and to make the letting process as smooth as possible.

 We will also discuss with the Landlord any queries or requirements you may have.
-At this stage you will be required to pay a referencing fee of

 Before your tenancy commences you will be required to pay a security deposit.
 This deposit is passed to the Landlord for them to arrange for it

 to be protected.
 The deposit is held against any damages or expenses arising during your tenancy and will not be released until after the property

 has been returned in an acceptable condition and all the rent has been paid up to date.
 No interest is payable to either party.

 From 6th April 2007 when you pay a deposit, your Landlord must protect it using a government authorized tenancy deposit scheme.
 This is to

 ensure you get all or part of your deposit back if due and any disputes will be easier to resolve.
 Within 30 days of paying your deposit your

 Landlord is required to protect your deposit and provide you with information on it.
 This includes the contact details of the Tenancy Deposit

 Scheme and what to do if there is a dispute at the end of the tenancy.

 An Inventory and Schedule of Condition of the property, its contents, furniture, fittings and effects will normally have been prepared.
 It is